 What is it?

-Upon completion of the program, students are eligible to access up to ½ acre of land at the site of the school to start their own farm businesses.
-Students can access this land for up to 3 years.
-As an incubator farmer, they have access to a communal tool share, technical support from the coordinators and mentorship support from the teachers and farm manager.
+Upon completion of the program, students are eligible to access up to ½ acre of land to start their own farm businesses.
+For a minimal fee, students can choose a plot on either Farm School sites (Richmond and Tsawwassen).
 It is ideal for aspiring farmers to start their businesses, create their own network and their markets

-- Student must complete a minimum requirement of class attendance to be able to apply: 80% of all classes and 350 practicum hours
+- Student must complete a minimum requirement of class attendance to be able to apply: 85% of all classes and a minimum of 350 practicum hours

 - Applicants must submit a business proposal that outlines their business goals and visions, market research, financial goals, production goals and marketing plan.